lndecastro/DAwAISA/DAwAISA/intro.md

 - Domain understanding
 - Human judgment

-In this course, AI is treated as a **supporting instrument**, not an authority.
+In this course, AI is treated as a **supporting tool**, not an authority.
 Analytical responsibility always remains with the analyst.

 ## How to Use This Book